Super-Protocol/docs/docs/developers/marketplace_GUI/first-steps.md

 ## 1. Setting up Metamask

-Metamask login is not required to browse the Marketplace offers, but if you want to create orders, then you’ll need to configure Metamask specifically for Super Protocol testnet - your usual configuration will not work.
+Metamask login is not required to browse the Marketplace offers, but if you want to create orders, then you’ll need to configure Metamask specifically for Super Protocol testnet.
 Please complete the steps below:

 :::info Step 1.
 Install Metamask.

 Download and install the Metamask browser extension from its [official website](https://metamask.io/).
 Create a new wallet or import your existing one during the setup process.
 Skip this step if you have Metamask already installed.
+If you need to import, you may go to Step 4 first.

 :::